 \section{Acknowledgements}

-The authors acknowledge discussions with Ulf Gennser, Marco Polini, Herve Aubin and Justin Song.
-This research was supported the Flag-Era JTC project ``TATTOOS'' (N$^{\circ}$ R.8010.19).
-R.R.-P. also acknowledge the ERC starting grant TWISTRONICS.
-This work was partly supported by the French RENATECH network and the DIM-SIRTEC.
-V.-H.N. and J.-C.C. acknowledge financial support from the F\'ed\'eration Wallonie-Bruxelles through the ARC Grant (N$^{\circ}$ 21/26-116), from the European Union's Horizon 2020 Research Project and Innovation Program - Graphene Flagship Core3 (N$^{\circ}$ 881603), from the Flag-Era JTC project ``TATTOOS'' (N$^{\circ}$ R.8010.19), from the EOS project ``CONNECT'' (N$^{\circ}$ 40007563) and from the Belgium F.R.S.-FNRS through the research project (N$^{\circ}$ T.029.22F).
-Computational resources have been provided by the CISM supercomputing facilities of UCLouvain and the C\'ECI consortium funded by F.R.S.-FNRS of Belgium (N$^{\circ}$ 2.5020.11).
-V.-H.N. thanks Dr. Xuan-Hoang TRINH for his helps in implementation of numerical codes to compute the lattice relaxation.
+The authors acknowledge discussions with Ulf Gennser, Marco Polini, Herve Aubin, J.I.A.
+Li and Justin Song.
+R.R.-P. acknowledge the ERC starting grant TWISTRONICS.
+This work was done within the C2N micro nanotechnologies platforms and partly supported by the RENATECH network, the General Council of Essonne and the DIM-SIRTEC.
+V.-H.N. and J.-C.C. acknowledge financial support from the F\'ed\'eration Wallonie-Bruxelles through the ARC Grant (N$^{\circ}$ 21/26-116), from the European Unions Horizon 2020 Research Project and Innovation Program - Graphene Flagship Core3 (N$^{\circ}$ 881603), from the Flag-Era JTC projects ``TATTOOS'' (N$^{\circ}$ R.8010.19) and ``MINERVA'' (N$^{\circ}$ R.8006.21), from the Pathfinder project ``FLATS'' (N$^{\circ}$ 101099139), from the F\'ed\'eration Wallonie-Bruxelles through the ARC Grant (N$^{\circ}$ 21/26-116) and the EOS project ``CONNECT'' (N$^{\circ}$ 40007563), and from the Belgium F.R.S.-FNRS through the research project (N$^{\circ}$ T.029.22F).
+Computational resources have been provided by the CISM supercomputing facilities of UCLouvain and the CE CI consortium funded by F.R.S.-FNRS of Belgium (N$^{\circ}$ 2.5020.11).
+V.-H.N. thanks Dr. Xuan-Hoang TRINH for his helps in implementation of numerical codes to compute the lattice atomic structure relaxation.\\